 Active Play Is Critical to Childhood Development

 Play is more than just a means of diversion; it’s an important social function that helps to foster strong childhood development.
+That’s why daily PE and sports are part of the elementary school curriculum.
+Active play helps children develop coordination, sportsmanship, and a sense of fairness.
 Children who don’t engage in enough active play may be less developed socially as well as physically, leading to issues with anxiety and depression down the road.
 In addition, the endorphin boost provided by exercise is bound to help children maintain a positive attitude and regular sleep patterns.

 Set Limits on Screen Time